-Karen Blixen Museum was once the centre piece of a farm at the foot of the Ngong Hills owned by Danish Author Karen and her Swedish Husband, Baron Bror von Blixen Fincke.
-Located 10km from the city centre, the Museum belongs to a different time period in the history of Kenya.
-The farm house gained international fame with the release of the movie ‘Out of Africa’ an Oscar winning film based on Karen’s an autobiography by the same title.
+The Karen Blixen Museum was once the centre piece of a farm at the foot of the Ngong Hills owned by Danish Author Karen and her Swedish Husband, Baron Bror Blixen-Finecke.
+Located 10km from the city centre, the museum belongs to a different time period in the history of Kenya, and later gained international acclaim with the release of the movie ‘Out of Africa’, an Oscar winning film based on Karen’s autobiography by the same title.

-The government set up a college of nutrition and the Museum was initially used as the principal’s house.
-In 1985 the shooting of a movie based on Karen’s autobiography began and the National Museums of Kenya expressed acquired the house for the purpose of establishing a Museum.
+Subsequently, the government set up a college of nutrition and the house was used as the principal’s house.
+In 1985 the shooting of the movie based on Karen’s autobiography began and the National Museums of Kenya expressed interest to acquire the house for the purpose of establishing a Museum.
 The Museum was opened in 1986.

 Karen, also known by her pen name Isak Dinesen was born at Rungstedlund in Denmark on 17th of April 1885 as the second child of Wilhelm and Ingeborg Dinesen’s five children.
 She came to Africa in 1914 to marry her half cousin and practice dairy farming in the then British Colony of Kenya.
 Her husband had however changed his mind and wanted to farm coffee.
 Her uncle Aage Westenholz financed the farm and members of both families were shareholders.
 The coffee farm did not do well, suffering various tragedies including factory fire and continuous bad harvest.
 After her divorce, Karen was left to run the financially troubled farm on her own, a daunting task for a woman of that generation.